ttnick/ttnick.github.io/about.md

 ![This is me.](/images/niklas.jpg){:style="float: left; margin-right: 15px; margin-bottom: 10px;" width="220px"}
 I was born on November 9, 1992 in Krefeld, Germany and raised in a small town nearby called St.Tönis.
 Graduated from [Michael-Ende-Gymnasium](http://michael-ende-gymnasium.de) (yes, in Germany a *Gymnasium* is a school) with *Abitur* (German A-Levels) in 2012 and started studying computer science at [RWTH Aachen University](http://rwth-aachen.de) later that year.
-I graduated with a Master's degree (*MSc*) and was a PhD student at the [Chair of Management Science](https://www.oms.rwth-aachen.de) until August 2025.
+I obtained my Master's degree (*MSc*) and was a PhD student at the [Chair of Management Science](https://www.oms.rwth-aachen.de) until August 2025.
+I defended my PhD thesis *Matroid Optimization in Auction Theory* in November 2025 and received the best possible grade *summa cum laude*.
 Recently, I relocated to Dortmund and I am looking for a job in mathematical optimization.
-I will defend my PhD thesis, which I submitted in July 2025, this November.

 When I started at university, my main interests in the area of computer science were web development, mainly in PHP---obviously, that is where my (former) screen name came from (and yes I have some sort of regrets for that).
 However, that changed as theoretical computer science hit me.